 Blog Barista: Sokwhan Huh | August 15, 2019 | Development Tools | Brew time: 5 min

 John E. Warnock, the cofounder of Adobe, had a mission in 1990.
 In his very conspicuously named memo “The Camelot Project,” John best summarizes the difficulty many industries faced in sharing documents:

 “What industries badly need is a universal way to communicate documents across a wide variety of machine configurations, operating systems and communication networks.
 These documents should be viewable on any display and should be printable on any modern printers.
 If this problem can be solved, then the fundamental way people work will change.”

 Thus, the Portable Document Format (PDF) was born.

-KL&A is currently developing a web-based Licensing Portal System (LPS) for a governmental client to handle their licensing needs.
-Part of what LPS needs to satisfy is to be able to convert Microsoft Word (.docx) documents into PDF format.
-We assessed three possible approaches:
+For instance, KL&A is currently developing a web-based Licensing Portal System (LPS) for a governmental client to handle their licensing needs, and part of what LPS needs to satisfy is the ability to convert Microsoft Word (.docx) documents into PDF format.
+Therefore, we needed to identify the most efficient and effective way for our system to convert the files correctly since we knew it wasn’t safe to rely on the reporting system being utilized by LPS.
+So, we assessed three possible approaches:

 1. Launch a Microsoft Word, OpenOffice, LibreOffice or something similar as an independent process (called Interop in .NET land) and have it convert the document to PDF.
 This would’ve been the easiest and most accurate way to perform the conversion, but the concerns with scalability, licensing (Microsoft frowns upon this practice) and fragility (any updates to the Word software could break this) quickly ruled this option out.